mikeblakeney/vandalay-industries/developer-experience.md

 ## Developer SDK
   One of the advantages to defining an API using the OpenAPI specification (Swagger) is the tooling around generating SDK clients.
-This can be a powerful enablement for getting client ramped up and using the API in their prefered development language.
+This can be a powerful enablement for getting clients ramped up and using the API in their prefered development language.
 Swagger UI is another great tool for visualizing and trying out an API.
 Tools like these depend on access to the swagger yaml file.
 Consider making this file available to your clients for read access so they can leverage the great ecosystem around Swagger.
   - [Swagger Editor](https://swagger.io/tools/swagger-editor/)
   - [Swagger UI](https://swagger.io/tools/swagger-ui/)
   - [Swagger Codegen](https://swagger.io/tools/swagger-codegen/)